-- Ingredients like synthetic fragrances and perfumes, some essential oils, Avobenzone or Sodium Lauryl Sulfate
+- Ingredients such as synthetic fragrances and perfumes, some essential oils, avobenzone or sodium lauryl sulfate

-- Harsh, drying products like foaming cleansers or prescription acne treatments
+- Harsh, drying products such as foaming cleansers and prescription acne treatments

 - Over-exfoliating with acids (this can lower your skin’s pH to the point where it disrupts your moisture barrier)

 How to Deal with Dry/Dehydrated Sensitivity

 - Cut back on exfoliation.
 This includes physical exfoliators like scrubs, cleansing brushes, and washcloths, as well as acid exfoliators.

 - Use a gentle cleanser.
 It’s important to find the right cleanser for you skin type, specifically one that won’t strip the skin of moisture.
 Also, avoid products that are heavily fragranced, as this will further irritate sensitive skin.

 - Look for a moisturizer with barrier-repairing ingredients.
-See how Skin Recovery Lotion dramatically repaired my nephew’s skin!
+See how my Skin Recovery Lotion dramatically repaired my nephew’s skin!
 Wow, right?

 I hope you found this helpful in understanding why your oh-so-delicate skin acts the way it does.